 If it turns out that your property does need further work to make it safer and to meet current standards, you will need proof that this is going ahead.
 Landlords must complete this remedial work within 28 days of the inspection, to ensure the property is safe to be lived in.

-Finding a Qualified Person to Carry Out the Inspection
+Finding a Qualified Person to Carry Out the Property Inspection

 It is essential that you find a competent and qualified person to carry out this inspection.
 Any person who carries out fixed wire testing reports will need to sign a checklist, providing their previous experience and qualifications.
 Because of this, you want to ensure you employ the right person, to save yourself the hassle in the long run.